How US and UK Universities Get Funded by Indian Banks

 TO LISTEN TO AN AUDIO VERSION CLICK ON BUTTON BELOW:

 In the 2024-25 academic year, there were 363,000 students from India at colleges and universities in the United States, according to a report released last month by the New York based Institute of International Education.
-Currently, there are around 98,000 students from India pursuing advanced degrees in the United Kingdom.
+This year, there are around 98,000 students from India pursuing advanced degrees in the United Kingdom.

 Starting this year, more Indian students will likely default on their education loans.
 Far fewer of them will find jobs upon graduation in the US or UK, which typically helps them repay their loans.
-This is because the US has imposed $100,000 fees and other restrictions on work visas for foreigners while the UK has stopped the automatic issuance of three-year work visas to foreign graduates.
+This is because the US has imposed a $100,000 fee and other restrictions on work visas for foreigners while the UK has stopped the automatic issuance of three-year work visas to foreign STEM graduates.

-Indian banks can halve their foreign education loans and instead provide annual funding for at least ten new institutes in India, which offer advanced AI and related skills to 10,000 undergraduate students.
-Also, with each new AI institute receiving twice the funding as an IIT, they can hire top quality faculty and install some of the latest equipment.
+Indian banks can halve their foreign education loans and provide annual funding for at least ten new institutes in India, which offer advanced artificial intelligence (AI) and related skills to 10,000 undergraduate students.
+With each AI institute receiving twice the funding as an IIT, they can hire top quality faculty and install some of the latest equipment.
+The bank funding to the AI institutes can be in the form of loans backed by the government.

-Creating an advanced pool of AI and related talent will lead to formation of startups, enable domestic companies to expand into AI-related businesses, attract jobs from foreign companies and modernize defense capabilities.
+Even if the entire loan, made by the government-run banks to the new AI institutes, have to be written off, it will be only three percent of the defaulted commercial bank loans.
+Meanwhile, the funding will create an advanced pool of AI and related talent, catalyze the formation of startups, enable domestic companies to expand into AI-related businesses, attract jobs from foreign companies seeking AI talent, and modernize defense capabilities.

 For weekly Global Indian Times stories kindly subscribe.
 Easiest way is to email us stating Subscribe at: gitimescontact@gmail.com